 Load Balancing Guide¶

 Continuum Router provides advanced load balancing capabilities to distribute requests across multiple backends efficiently.
-The router supports five different strategies, each optimized for specific use cases.
+The router supports six different strategies, each optimized for specific use cases.

 Table of Contents¶